EarthEdSTEM/earthed-iot-programs-tutorials/T_OLED.md

 Displaying information using the OLED Display
 -------------------------------------------

-In this tutorial, we will connect the OLED display to the GPIO shield using the I2C connector and display a simple 'string'.
+In this tutorial, we will connect the OLED display to the GPIO shield using the I2C connector and display a text message.
+In coding, a line of text is called a 'string'.
 ## Step 2 Collect the parts. @unplugged
 Collect the parts
 -----------------